THE STAGE 32 LOGLINES

 SYNOPSIS:

-Meanwhile, Edie's husband, JAKE, a one-hit-wonder music producer, struggles to revive his failing music studio, and their son TYSON, an aspiring soccer player, has yet to score a winning goal.
-However, after a blissful 16-year cheerleading career, Edie’s unbridled "Happy Place" enthusiasm faces an unprecedented shakeup.
-The cheer squad welcomes a new, yet incompetent director, whose radical changes threaten not only Edie’s cheerleading career but also her identity and the infectious cheer spirit she brings to her family life.
+After a blissful tenure at the best job of her life, Edie’s unbridled “Happy Place” faces an unprecedented shake-up when the squad welcomes a new — and wildly incompetent — director whose radical changes threaten not only Edie’s cheerleading career but also her identity and the infectious cheer spirit she brings to her family life.

 I was a bit confused until the last few words of the logline.
 I understand that 1.) she is an old(er) cheerleader.
 2.) her boss is problematic in some way due to her age 3.) her family life is chaotic.
 This scenario seems uncomfortable, but not necessarily problematic.